 In the colour spectrum of LEDs you'll find that certain colours are brighter to the human eye.
 The most popular white, blue & greens tend to appear more piercing than those reds, ambers and yellows.
 This is applicable to many other lights, not just battery powered, however with the low voltage being used from battery cells, it's more apparent if you place these colours together.
 Our advice is to keep red separate from blue and white unless you want the stronger colours to dominate.

-Battery powered lights are one of the safest lighting options available.
 Without the added potential risk provided by a mains current, battery operated lights function at an extremely low voltage, meaning that even a small shock is unlikely, should the product malfunction.
 Superb for use indoor against fabrics, LED bulbs don't generate any heat so you can be confident about passing those health and safety regulations for venues, or just peace of mind in your home.

 Whilst battery lights are hugely eco-friendly in comparison to mains powered alternatives, there is an environmental impact that lies with the consumer.
 The use of non-biodegradable battieres you can purchase from any supermarket have to be disposed or recycled very carefully.
 We'd always insist on using rechargable batteries to help the environment when using battery powered lights.
 If you're planning on reducing your carbon footprint then battery lights may be a superb solution with some rechargable batteries also.